sjackman/uniqtag-paper/README.md

 the genes of nine builds of the Ensembl human genome ([Flicek, 2014][]) spanning seven years and two major genome assemblies, NCBI36 up to build 54 and GRCh37 afterward.
-An identifier of nine peptides ($k=9$) was assigned to the first protein sequence, that with the smallest ENSP number, of each gene.
-The number of common UniqTag identifers between older builds, from build 40 to build 74, and the current build 75 is shown in Figure&nbsp;1.
+An identifier of nine peptides ($k=9$) was assigned to the first protein sequence, that with the smallest Ensembl protein (ENSP) accession number, of each gene.
+The number of common UniqTag identifiers between older builds from build 40 on and the current build 75 is shown in Figure&nbsp;1.
 Also shown is the number of common gene and protein identifiers (ENSG and ENSP accession numbers) between builds and the number of genes with identical peptide sequences between builds.
 Although less stable than the gene ID, the UniqTag is more stable than the protein ID and the peptide sequence.

 Whereas the gene and protein identifiers can, with effort, be lifted over from older builds to the newest build, the UniqTag identifier can be generated without any knowledge of previous assemblies, making it a much simpler operation.
-The number of identical peptide sequences between builds shows the stability that would be expected of using a message digest, such as SHA, of the peptide sequence as the identifier.
-Supplementary figure&nbsp;S1 shows that the UniqTag stability is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 peptides.
-The data for these figures are shown in supplementary table&nbsp;S1.
+The number of identical peptide sequences between builds shows the stability that would be expected of using a cryptographic hash value of the peptide sequence as the identifier.
+Supplementary Figure&nbsp;S1 shows that the UniqTag stability is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 peptides.
+The data for these figures are shown in supplementary Table&nbsp;S1.

-![The number of common UniqTag identifers between older builds of the Ensembl human genome and the current build 75, the number of common gene and protein identifiers between builds, and the number of genes with identical peptide sequences between builds.](ensembl.png)
+![The number of common UniqTag identifiers between older builds of the Ensembl human genome and the current build 75, the number of common gene and protein identifiers between builds, and the number of genes with identical peptide sequences between builds.](ensembl.png)